“The world is not a lonely place, there is light

 – President Gerald R. Ford

-HOW WILL THE FUND BENEFIT THE COMMUNITY:
+HOW THE FUND BENEFITED THE COMMUNITY:

 MENTAL & BEHAVIORAL HEALTH

 There was a dramatic rise in the need for mental and behavioral health, and domestic violence services, in our valley, during the pandemic.
 This need continues, and is being addressed in other ways beyond our VVF Community Fund.

 During the pandemic, many individuals and families in our valley found themselves suddenly out of work and unable to meet basic needs.

 YOUTH EDUCATION & PROGRAMMING

 COVID-19 caused a terrible disruption to the critical education and social and emotional health of our valley’s children and youth.